 - Environment – lacks family and community support, has poor or negative role models, is exposed to physical or psychological harm, or multiple community or government agencies (e.g. Police, Oranga Tamariki, a health or mental health service) are involved with the young person.

 If you are applying for a Multiple Barriers Boarding Allowance for your child, you and a referrer need to complete the application.
 The referrer should be a trusted person who has knowledge of the barriers your child is facing.
 Some of the options for a referrer can include:

 - your family doctor, or other health professional

 - a social service provider

-- Special Education, Ministry of Education
+- Learning Support, Ministry of Education

 - Youth Aid, New Zealand Police

-Email or post
+Email or Post